jmahler/ldd/README.md

 This is a collection Linux device drivers examples.

-Many of the examples are derived from two Linux device driver books: Linux Device Drivers (2005) and Essential Linux Device Drivers (2008).
+Many of the examples were derived from two Linux device driver books: Linux Device Drivers (2005) and Essential Linux Device Drivers (2008).